 I made one-off goods to sell.
 Many customers became my friends and owned multiple garments, then COVID hit.

 This year may have been my biggest year yet.
-I finally had my own studio again after fifteen years of intermittently working from home.
+I finally had my own studio again after ten years of intermittently working from home.